hongsheng27/leetcode/src/medium/longest-repeating-character-replacement/note.md

 ## solution 1

+- Use 'slide window' to find valid substring and record it as max_value.
+However, how to know this substring is valid ? if (substringLength - max frequent number <= k) then it is valid.

+## solution 2

-- Use 'Two point' to gradually narrow the room to calculate the max container.
+- Refine the code to enhance the readability.